HerreraManuel/Group1/README.md

 ### 1.Introduction:

 ##### 1.1 Purpose
-    This Windows Desktop Application will allow the programmer to\
-    be able check the character count, word count, line count, comment\
-    count, and source line of code count by simply providing the\
-    git URL along with what file type.
-The user is able to select\
-    which count they would like to view by clicking on the check boxes listed.\
+    This Windows Desktop Application will allow the programmer to check the character count, word count, line count, comment count, and source line of code count by providing the Git URL along with the file type.
+The user is able to select which count they would like to view by clicking the appropriate check boxes listed.

 ##### 1.2 Scope
     The user must use a Windows Machine to run the program.